 Beyond his involvements and ties to the lacrosse community, Coach Hutnick is a Senior Employee Benefits Consultant and Financial Representative with United AMG Partners in Newport Beach, where he enjoys working with business owners on their group benefits as well as their retirement plans, and planning with individual families towards their futures.
 Coach Hutnick is also a major component to the immense national growth of the Blast Athletics fundraising platform.
 In a year where youth sports faced endless hurdles, Coach Hutnick has helped hundreds of teams nationwide raise money to help propel their programs forward in the post pandemic era.

 Matthew Prado ’12 – Varsity Assistant Coach

 At Whittier, Coach Prado helped lead the Poets to their first appearance at the NCCA Division III National Championship Tournament in over 10 years.
 Prado is currently a project manager for Apex Imaging Services.
 He also owns and operates an online cigar retailer with his father Frank.
-Coach Prado is excited for another year of Servite Lacrosse and hopes to make a run at the Trinity League Title.
+Coach Prado is excited for another year of Servite Lacrosse and hopes to make a run at the Trinity League Title and CIF playoffs.

 Brian Dunn- Varsity Assistant Coach